disorderedmaterials/dissolve/web/docs/userguide/procedures/nodes/coordinatesetsnode.md

 ## Description

 The `CoordinateSets` node generates a population of sets of coordinates of a specified species, using a particular evolution algorithm.
-These sets can then be used by another node, for instance the {{< gui-node "Add" >}} node in order to add "unique" molecules of different conformations to a box, rather than identical copies of the same species.
+These sets can then be used by another node, for instance the {{< node "Add" >}} node in order to add "unique" molecules of different conformations to a box, rather than identical copies of the same species.

 The coordinate set population is only generated once (the first time the node is run in the procedure) - subsequently the existing population will be used unless the `Force` option is enabled.